Clean Air Classroom

 Community-driven HEPA filter builds for schools and public spaces — maker culture meets environmental justice in the wake of the LA fires.

 When the LA fires hit, the air quality data told one story and our lungs told another.
 Schools needed clean air.
 Families needed clean air.
 Community centers needed clean air.
-And the commercial solutions were either too expensive or too slow to arrive.
+The commercial purifiers were either too expensive or too slow to arrive — and clean air is not something you can ask a child to wait for.
 So we built our own.